International Law Opportunities at UC Law

-Our LLM program in the U.S. Legal System prepares its graduates to better represent U.S. and non-U.S. clients and sharpens their negotiation, litigation, and transactional skills.
-Students are integrated into our JD classes and can tailor their studies to their professional goals.
-Non-U.S. law school graduates may also choose to pursue one of our graduate certificate programs for international students.
+Our UC Law LLM program in the U.S. Legal System prepares its graduates to better represent U.S. and non-U.S. clients and sharpens their negotiation, litigation, and transactional skills.
+Comparative law students are integrated into our JD classes and can tailor their studies to their professional goals.
+Non-U.S. law school graduates may also choose to pursue one of our UC Law graduate certificate programs for international students.

 Practicing international lawyers also come to Cincinnati Law for its intensive Executive Program in International Business Law, part of the Institute for the Global Practice of Law.
 The IGPL also provides opportunities to network and develop professional ties with Greater Cincinnati law firms and corporations.

-The Urban Morgan Institute for Human Rights has been a leader in the education and training of human rights lawyers for over three decades and is recognized throughout the world for its many contributions in the field.
-Similarly, the first international innocence network conference on the global human rights issue of wrongful conviction was sponsored by our Ohio Innocence Project and held in Cincinnati.
+The UC law school's Urban Morgan Institute for Human Rights has been a leader in the education and training of human rights lawyers for over three decades and is recognized throughout the world for its many contributions in the field.
+Similarly, the first international innocence network conference on the global human rights issue of wrongful conviction was sponsored by UC Law's Ohio Innocence Project and held in Cincinnati.

 International JD Students

 Our small law school community provides many opportunities for international students in our UC Law JD program to work closely with faculty and other law students.
 Whether you intend to seek employment in the United States or return to your country after graduation, our JD program will help you achieve your professional goals.

 Visiting Scholars at UC Law